vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ---
 ### Is it night

-Boolean value if it is night.
+Boolean state if it is night.

 ```yaml
 {% raw %}